 2. The location

 Book a venue in a convenient location.
-You may need to check public transport links, airport access and whether there’s onsite parking or a valet service.
+Access to the venue should be easy, convenient and available for the duration of the event.
+You may need to check public transport links, airport access and whether there’s onsite parking or valet service.

 Choose a venue that’s the right size for your event.
-Booking a venue that’s just able to accommodate the number of people you expect will help give your event a lively atmosphere.
+Booking a venue that’s just able to accommodate the number of people you expect will help give your event a lively atmosphere and save money.
+One final detail to consider, however: if you’re promoting an event such as a conference or a party, you may end up with more guests than you expected, so don’t select a place with just the right capacity, choose a roomy space instead.

-Think about the type of venue that would best suit.
+Think about the type of venue that would best suit your event style.
 You can save money by choosing a venue that fits the theme or style of your event.
-Alternatively, hire a unique space that doesn’t require much decorating.

 - Parking (does the venue have parking onsite?)